mfkrause/homebridge-people-x-pro/README.md

 # How it works

--   When started homebridge-people-x-pro will continually ping the IP address associated with each person defined in config.json if `pingInterval` is not set to `-1`.
+-   When started homebridge-people-pro will continually ping the IP address associated with each person defined in config.json if `pingInterval` is not set to `-1`.
 -   With an iBeacon or geofencing smartphone app, you can configure a HTTP push to trigger when you enter and exit your 'home' region.
 This data will be combined with the ping functionality if used to give this plugin more precise presence data.
 -   When a ping is successful the current timestamp is logged to a file (seen.db.json)
 -   When a Homekit enabled app looks up the state of a person, the last seen time for that persons device is compared to the current time minus `threshold` minutes, and if it is greater assumes that the person is active.

 # 'Anyone' and 'No One' sensors

-Some HomeKit automations need to happen when "anyone" is home or when "no one" is around, but the default Home app makes this difficult. homebridge-people can automatically create additional sensors called "Anyone" and "No One" to make these automations very easy.
+Some HomeKit automations need to happen when "anyone" is home or when "no one" is around, but the default Home app makes this difficult. homebridge-people-pro can automatically create additional sensors called "Anyone" and "No One" to make these automations very easy.

 For example, you might want to run your "Arrive Home" scene when *Anyone* gets home.
 Or run "Leave Home" when *No One* is home.